safops/MCBCMassacre/social_media_replacement.md

 This is a Facebook & Twitter replacement since we know for certain that we are being banned (by Facebook) and muted/suppressed (by Twitter).
 This will be picking up where @ASOTC23, @kelvinewilliams & @kelvinatlanta left off.

+2023-08-04 03:18:00 EDT >>

+The CIA is setting the stage for a setup.
+They've done it before.
+Based on what I've heard and corrected around Riverdale (CIAville #4 in the US) they are now floating the idea that something bad happened at Mount Calvary Baptist Church but it was nothing like I've reported it to be.
+Additionally they've started testing the idea that it was the work result of racists in Kentucky.

+It is as bad as Ive reported it, actually worse.
+To summarize: The CIA stormed Mount Calvary Baptist Church on Sunday April 2, 2023 killing everyone attending the morning service.
+The church has been used repeatedly to kill others visiting the church for Sunday services or fake funerals in an attempt to cover up the initial attack.

+<<EOM

 2023-08-03 08:56:00 EDT >>

 A couple things.